aristoteleo/dynamo_readthedocs/docs/source/notebooks/tutorial_hsc_dynamo_basophil_lineage/tutorial_hsc_dynamo_basophil_lineage.rst

     import pandas as pd
     import matplotlib.pyplot as plt

-    # import Scribe as sb
     import sys
     import os

-    # import scanpy as sc
     import dynamo as dyn
     import seaborn as sns